alan-turing-institute/AutisticaPlatformPrototype/INSTALL.md

 **When I run `heroku local` or use the app it crashes/complains about missing packages.**

-It seems that either new packages are required to run the latest version of `oh_app_demo` or that you're not in the `pipenv shell`.
+It seems that either new packages are required to run the latest version of this repository or that you're not in the `pipenv shell`.
 To check for both things run:

 ```
 pipenv install